LANDOVER -- The Washington Capitals were pleased with themselves yesterday, but not that pleased.

-With a precarious four-point lead over the third-place New York Rangers in the Patrick Division, Washington must prepare to face powerful Quebec (40-23-10).
+With a precarious three-point lead over the third-place New Jersey Devils in the Patrick Division, Washington must prepare to face powerful Quebec (40-23-10).
 The Capitals also know nine of their remaining 13 games are against Patrick Division teams.

 "I think we're starting to get going in the right direction at the right time," said Capitals coach Terry Murray.
 "We're playing much better in the neutral zone and in our own zone and the power play is coming together at the right time. . . .
 If we can get one or two power-play goals in each of our next games, boy, that'll be great for us."

 Washington started fast yesterday with Khristich scoring just 45 seconds into the opening period.
 Hunter added a power-play goal with 4:02 gone.

 The Capitals built the lead to 3-0 in the second period when Hatcher scored his 29th goal of the season.
 This one on the power play off an assist from Mike Ridley.